openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 To search for a resource
 1. Enter keyword/s (e.g. physiology) in the search field.
 2. Select a suggestion or click Search to return matching results.
-The matching results from the EQUELLA repository are displayed (local results).
+The matching results from the openEQUELLA repository are displayed (local results).

 The number of search results viewable on the current page is displayed alongside the total number of matching results.
 Search results can be sorted and filtered.